 As a side note, in the last two television appearances, Randy is wearing striped pants and a red turtleneck, a groovy outfit that he must have liked since he can be seen in it a couple more times in 1968, including the Decca Promotional Seminar in August and later, in December, with Pogo (Poco).
-According to his ex-wife, Jennifer, these pants were purchased at their shop The Clothes Horse in Scottsbluff, Nebraska.8
+According to his ex-wife, Jennifer, these pants were acquired at their shop, The Clothes Horse, in Scottsbluff, Nebraska.9

 In addition to these TV appearances, the band also appeared on a morning show in North Dakota, according to Randy Naylor, and also made a music video: